SileNce5k/Auto_DRS_F1_2021/README.md

 \* can be anything

-Once I figure out how to use resolution higher than my monitor, I will add resolutions higher than 1440p.
 If the resolution you use isn't listed above, create an issue or send a PR.

 ---